Magnetic Properties of the Second Mott Lobe in Pairing Hamiltonians: Phase Diagram and the Antiferromagnetic Ising Transition

 In Refs.~\cite{Bhaseen:Feshising,Hohenadler:QPT} we provided a variety of evidence for an Ising quantum phase transition in the closely related heteronuclear generalization of Hamiltonian (\ref{atmolham}).
 However, due to the small system sizes accessible by exact diagonalization, a complete elucidation of the phase diagram was not possible.
 In addition correlation functions were out of reach.
 In particular, it was not possible to track the Ising quantum phase transition throughout the second Mott lobe, or to accurately delimit the onset of superfluidity.
 We address this situation for the homonuclear case by using DMRG on large systems.
 We keep up to 3000 density matrix states so that the discarded weight is less than $10^{-10}$.
 Following Ref.~\cite{Rousseau:Mixtures} we implement the model (\ref{HR}) as a two-leg ladder system, where the atoms and molecules reside on opposite legs of the ladder.
 In this representation the Feshbach term (\ref{HF}) corresponds to hopping along the rungs, and extreme care must be taken for small values of $g$.

 In Fig.~\ref{Fig:PD} we present a cross section of the phase diagram for the Hamiltonian (\ref{HR}) with $r_a=2$ and $r_m=1$.
-For simplicity we begin by setting $\epsilon_a=\epsilon_m=U_{aa}=0$ and $U_{am}=1$.
-We see that the magnetic phase boundary bends over quite considerably due to higher order terms in the strong coupling expansion.
+In this approach the Hilbert space restriction parameters $r_\alpha$ and the interactions $U_{\alpha\alpha^\prime}$ are treated independently.
+For ease of exposition we begin by setting $\epsilon_a=\epsilon_m=U_{aa}=0$ and $U_{am}=1$, where our choice of parameters is motivated by the simplest case with zero magnetic field as given by Eq.~(\ref{Isingh}).
+In addition, for small hopping parameters $t_\alpha$, and large $U_{am}$, one may set $U_{aa}=0$ in Eq. (\ref{Isingj}) without loss of generality or conflict with the strong coupling expansion.
+We will incorporate the effects of finite $U_{aa}$ in our subsequent discussion.

+The phase diagram in Fig.~\ref{Fig:PD} contains three distinct phases.
+A ${\mathbb Z}_2$ disordered MI with vanishing staggered magnetization $\sum_i(-1)^i\langle S_i^z\rangle/L=0$, a ${\mathbb Z}_2$ ordered MI with a finite staggered magnetization and long range antiferromagnetic correlations, and an AC+MC superfluid with both atomic and molecular power law superfluidity.
+The additional MC phase with only molecular superfluidity is absent in this cross section of the phase diagram due to our choice of parameters; for more details of the superfluid phases see Ref.~\cite{Ejima:ID}.
+In this manuscript our main focus is on the MI phase.
+In particular, we see that the magnetic phase boundary bends over quite considerably due to higher order terms in the strong coupling expansion.
 Nonetheless, the quantum phase transition remains in the Ising universality class.
 For example, the Ising character of this transition is supported by Fig.~\ref{Fig:AFMgap} which shows the characteristic linear variation of the excitation gap \cite{Sachdev:QPT}

 on passing through the transition in the scaling regime.

 The Ising character is also confirmed by DMRG results for the entanglement entropy as shown in Fig.~\ref{Fig:Entropy}.